MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

-# The Mechanism Is Not Accidental—It Is Enforced: A Structural Analysis of Class Reproduction in the Dutch Student Finance and Housing System
+# A Structural Analysis of Class Reproduction in the Dutch Student Finance and Housing System
+## The Mechanism Is Not Accidental—It Is Enforced

 **Abstract**